 The North West Regional Organised Crime Unit (NW ROCU) provides specialist capabilities to tackle serious and organised crime that crosses borders in the region.

 Established in 2009, the unit is a collaboration between the six North West Police Forces in Cheshire, Cumbria, Greater Manchester, Lancashire, Merseyside and North Wales.

 It’s made up of officers and staff from across the region who offer specialist skills and additional resources.

 The mission of the unit is simple – to identify, disrupt and dismantle organised crime groups causing the most harm to the North West.
 We do this by working with our partners to gather intelligence, cracking the most serious and organised crime networks and then seizing the assets of the criminals involved.

-The North West ROCU is led by Police Assistant Chief Constable Alan Barr.
+The North West ROCU is led by Temporary Police Assistant Chief Constable Chris Green.

 Within the ROCU, we have a number of specialist units including;

 The Protected Persons Unit, (NWPPU), protect and care for people who are considered to be at real and immediate risk of serious harm.

 They operate discreetly with full co-operation from the people who they are looking after.
 The unit makes it possible for victims and witnesses of crime to give evidence against offenders, in the knowledge that they are safe from harm.

 The unit are supported by the Central Services, who are part of the National Crime Agency, providing strategic support, practical help and advice to officers supporting ‘protected persons',